kaosat-dev/Blenvy/Migration_guide.md

 ## Keep your currently spawning blueprint instances hidden until they are ready with the HideUntilReady component

 If you want your blueprint instance to be hidden until it is ready, just add this component to the entity.
-This can be particularly usefull in at least two use cases:
+This can be particularly useful in at least two use cases:
 - when spawning levels
 - when spawning bluprint instances that contain **lights** at runtime: in previous versions I have noticed some very unpleasant "flashing" effect when spawning blueprints with lights, this component avoids that issue